TheBigBookMan/grad-dip/AWS Skill Builder/Services.md

 - can version objects and create multiple buckets and store them across different classes or tiers of data
 - create permissions for who can read/write objects
 - stores unlimited amount of data at any scale
+- **Multipart upload API**- can upload single object as a set of parts, like a continous flow of data
 - Can be even static files like html, videos, images, stylesheets etc
 - **Storage Class**- Different tiers for how often the data needs to be retrieved (frequently or stored for several years)
 	- **S3 Standard**- 11 99.9 of probability it will remain intact after 1 year